 The credit bureaus receive the information from the lenders who gave us credit.
 They have agreements with each of these credit grantors.
 All your truncations regarding credit or payment are recorded.
 If you make a payment late or miss the payment, then a negative crediting list is quickly reported to any of the major bureaus and that transaction is recorded in your credit report. so we can say that credit report is the record of histories of everything you are doing with your credit now and in the past.

 The credit bureaus collect all this information and make a list of your credit report.
 Then this information is sold to credit grantors who want to see your credit history before lending money. they review so that they can decide whether they have to give the loan or not.
 If your report has shown any records of late payment or any disregard of your financial commitments in the past, then the creditors’ computers will immediately reject your application for a loan.
 And if your reports have positive records like credit mix, payment on time, etc then your loan application will be approved.
 So we can say that your credit report is your financial report for the whole world.

 Information Appears on the Credit Report

 When an account is referred to collections because of a bad check or any delinquency that will reflect on your credit report as a collection account.
-Any type of collection account, whether it is paid account or unpaid account is considered negative by all credit grantors.
+Any type of collection account, whether it is a paid account or unpaid account is considered negative by all credit grantors.

 Merchant Trade Lines

-Merchant tradeline includes all regular credit lines like department store cards, mortgages, auto loans and credit cards.
-If there is any history of late payment, charged off, if the trade line was included in bankruptcy, or put into repossession, etc. the listing will be regarded as negative by the credit grantors.
+Merchant tradeline includes all regular credit lines like department store cards, mortgages, auto loans, and credit cards.
+If there is any history of late payment, charged off, if the trade line was included in a bankruptcy, or put into repossession, etc. the listing will be regarded as negative by the credit grantors.

 How Long Will Negative Information Stay on Credit Report?